tekperfect/devops-docs/docs/courses/03-Version_Control/lessons/git.md

 Git Continued
 Here are some more advanced concepts once you master the process of adding, deleting, and changing files

-Step 5: Create a new branch
+5. Create a new branch
    Now that you've made a new commit, let's try something a little more advanced.

 Say you want to make a new feature but are worried about making changes to the main project while developing the feature.
 This is where git branches come in.
 Branches allow you to move back and forth between 'states' of a project.
 For instance, if you want to add a new page to your website you can create a new branch just for that page without affecting the main part of the project.
 Once you're done with the page, you can merge your changes from your branch into the master branch.
 When you create a new branch, Git keeps track of which commit your branch 'branched' off of, so it knows the history behind all the files.